Expert, caring and sensitive legal advice.

 Woolliscrofts fully understand and appreciate the need to respond quickly to requests for help in cases of domestic violence.
 The violence may be physical, sexual or psychological.
 It may be inflicted by anyone with whom you are in a domestic relationship, or have been in the past – for example, your spouse, partner, or child.

 We discuss your needs and consider how to protect you.
-An application for an injunction may be made to the court so that your abuser is prohibited from coming near you.
+An application for an injunction may be made to the court so that your abuser is prohibited from coming near you or molesting, harassing or threatening you or instructing any other person to do so on his / her behalf.
 Any order that is obtained may also carry a Power of Arrest providing you with immediate and effective protection.

-As well as obtaining legal protection for you, we can give legal advice in relation to your children including maintenance, the family home and rights of occupation, and other legal issues.
+As well as obtaining legal protection for you, we can give legal advice in relation to the protection of your children, the family home and rights of occupation, and other legal issues.

 Options available to people affected by violence